 -

-Choose 30-year amortization if you prioritize monthly cash flow and want lower payments
+Choose 30-year amortization if you prioritize cash flow and want to learn about fixing negative cash flow on rentals with lower payments

 -

-Choose 25-year amortization if you want to build equity faster and secure better interest rates
+Choose 25-year amortization if you want to build equity faster and secure a shorter mortgage term

 -